What Factors Contribute to Congenital Heart Disease?

 Single Gene Defects

-There are an estimated 70,000 genes contained on the 46 chromosomes in each cell of the body.
-Genes come in pairs, one which is inherited from the mother, the other from the father.
+There are an estimated 20,000 - 25,000 genes contained on the 46 chromosomes in each cell of the body.
+Genes come in pairs, one of which is inherited from the mother, the other from the father.

-Genes not only compose our individual traits, but also compose health problems when gene alterations (mutations) are present.
-When a gene is mutated, a number of health problems may occur in a person, due to the single underlying genetic mutation.
+Genes not only compose our individual traits but also compose health problems when gene alterations (mutations) are present.
+Single gene mutations can increase the risk for an isolated heart defect or can cause a genetic syndrome with a number of related health problems.

-Several health problems with one genetic cause are often referred to as a syndrome.
-Some of the genetic syndromes associated with a higher incidence of heart defects include:
+Several health problems linked to one genetic cause is often referred to as a syndrome.
+Some of the genetic syndromes associated with a higher incidence of heart defects include, but are not limited to, the following:

 - Marfan syndrome